euske/pdfminer/README.md

 the exact location of text in a page, as well as other information such as fonts or lines.
-It includes a PDF converter that can transform PDF files into other text formats (such as HTML).
+It includes a PDF converter that can transform PDF files into other text formats (such as HTML and XML ALTO).
 It has an extensible PDF parser that can be used for other purposes than text analysis.

  * Webpage: https://euske.github.io/pdfminer/